 A vehicle accident can change your life in the blink of an eye.
 Whether it’s due to extensive physical damages to your vehicle that you can’t afford or physical harm to your body that leaves you incapacitated or permanently disabled, car accidents can be devastating.
-For legal help following a vehicle accident, contact an attorney at Ron Meyers & Associates to start pursuing the compensation you need.
+For legal help following a vehicle accident, contact a car accident lawyer at Ron Meyers & Associates to start pursuing the compensation you need.

 Olympia Vehicle Accident Video